P-Diagram to FMEA Workflow

 Control Factor (FMEA Control or FMEA Action)

-You cannot create associations for Input Signals, Functions, Functional Requirements, Non-functional Requirements, and Control Factors as these record types do not have a direct association of their own with another P-Diagram record type.
+You cannot create associations for input signals, functions, functional requirements, non-functional requirements, and control factors as these record types do not have a direct association of their own with another P-Diagram record type.

 In the P-Diagram, any record that has at least one associated record will be marked with the icon.
-You can double-click the icon to open the Add/Edit Associations window and view or change the associations.

 Transferring Records to an FMEA